FreakingLoki/Loki-s-Lil-RPG/README.md

 This program was a project given to me by Codecademy.
 The purpose of this project was to generate output to the user consisting of at least three items, each randomized.
 I decided to make a character generator that heavily uses `Math.random()` to generate some stats and then looks through a few arrays to generate a name and a short bio for the character.

 ## To Do List:
+  * HOTFIX determine the issue with the class selector function and patch it (see Known Issues section)
   * clean up styling on the outputs
   * seriously rethink the fonts
   * add a generator and random selector for character race